 Purpose: This type of assessment is often used to measure students' progress in specific subject areas or to assess the effectiveness of teaching throughout a unit or course.

-Example: One example of a criterion-referenced assessment would be the Smarter Balanced Assessment test (SBAC).
+Example: One example of a criterion-referenced assessment would be the state-wide high-stakes exam.
 This is a standardized assessment that compares students’ performance with predefined performance standards.